usc-isi-i2/kgtk/docs/transform/normalize.md

 ### Generating ID Values

-`kgtk normalize` will generate ID values for output edges, particularly for edges that were generated as a result of normalization.
+`kgtk normalize` will generate ID values for output edges that were generated as a result of normalization.
 This code is somewhat experimental, and may be revised in the future.
 Alternatively, the output from `kgtk normalize` may be piped to `kgtk add-id`.